matthras/i-want-to-react/README.md

 ## Conditions

-* Every project is a single file that can be opened locally.
+* Every project is a single HTML file that can be downloaded and opened locally.
+* Must use CDNs for JS/CSS libraries.
 * Every project must be written with just enough code to demonstrate the concept.
 * Minimal or no CSS, unless it is to demonstrate a React concept.
 * If there is more than one way to perform a certain task, the simplest and most readable should be featured.
 By the time you're a React expert, you'll know better.
-* ES2015 (or at least, the latest version) syntax when possible, since Babel takes care of it.
+* Stick to ES2015 syntax when possible (currently not a priority as I'm not familiar with all features)

 ## Why?